This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 The best way to do that is to use low-medium power and cook the curd in short bursts.
 After each burst, give it a good stir.
 This keeps the temperature more even throughout the mixture and stops any “hot spots” from scrambling.

-Having said that, if you do see a few little bits of cooked egg in the lemon curd as it cooks, don’t panic!
+Having said that, if you do see a few small lumps or little bits of egg in the lemon curd as it cooks, don’t panic!
 You can strain out any little bits once the curd is done cooking.

 If your microwave doesn’t have a low power option, then just cook the curd in shorter (20-30 second) bursts and stir it more often.

 Start by zesting the lemons.
 A fine grater like a Microplane is best so you don’t end up with any big pieces of zest in your teeth.
 If you only have a coarse grater, then I recommend putting all of the lemon zest into the curd mixture at the start and then straining it all out later.
 You will get all of the flavour, but not the pieces.